 Dnote will now exist as a free and open source software under GPLv3 and AGPLv3 licenses.
 Nothing changes for the Dnote clients that have been open source from the beginning.
 Those include clients such as CLI, browser extension, and Atom plugin.
 They continue to be open source.
 The server-side code and the web client are simply the new additions to the open source stack.

 Nothing changes for the business.
 Dnote will continue to offer Dnote Pro to the users.
 Using Dnote Pro, you continue to own all your data.
 With Dnote Pro, you will always automatically get the latest Dnote features, patches, security updates, and any data migration.
 Dnote will continue to lead the community effort to further develop and maintain the software in the open.
-Feel free to join the community of learners and developers around the world building a personal knowledge base.
+Feel free to join the community of learners and developers around the world.

 As a user, you will enjoy more options and freedom because the software is now free and open source.
 For instance, you can freely obtain the source code, study, make modifications and redistribute it under the terms specified in the license.
 You can also self-host the whole service if you wish.
-Build a repository of your knowledge with a software that does not subjugate you to a proprietary system.
+Take and store notes with software that does not subjugate you to a proprietary system.